alephium/www/src/content/blog/2024-08-18_Builders-Uncut---Linx-Labs-567963b63980/index.md

 description: 'This serie of interviews was conducted at the Athens Builders Meetup, which took place at the end of June 2024.
 If you’re just discovering…'
 ---

-This serie of interviews was conducted at the Athens Builders Meetup, which took place at the end of June 2024.
-If you’re just discovering…

----

 ### Builders Uncut — Linx Labs

 <figure id="eabb" class="graf graf--figure graf-after--h3">